Harry Wells (rugby union)

-Career

-Leicester debut and Bedford
+Club career

 Wells made his debut for Leicester aged 19 in 2013 during an LV Cup game against Wasps at Welford Road.

 He joined Bedford Blues in 2014 initially on loan before making the move permanent that summer.
 Wells established himself in the side at lock playing more than 50 games across two and a half seasons.
 He featured for the side in the last Championship playoffs, after helping the side reach the top 4.